tuapuikia/asuswrt-phantom/README.md

-asuswrt-merlin
+asuswrt-phantom
 ==============

-This is an enhanced version of Asuswrt - the firmware used by all recent Asus routers.
+This is an enhanced version of Asuswrt-merlin - the firmware used by all recent Asus routers.

-The goal of this project is to fix issues and bring some minor functionality adjustments to the original Asus firmware.
-While some features do get added, this is not the main focus of this project.
+The goal of this project is to include openvpn scramble patch and optimize the setting in the firmware for high speed broadband user.
-It is not meant to replace existing projects such as Tomato or DD-WRT, but rather to offer an alternative for people who prefer the original firmware featureset.

 At this time, the supported devices are: